 - Making the course a ‘no drone zone’

 - Banning backpacks, purses, and duffle bags for spectators

 The Future of Marathon Safety

 With over a thousand long distance races held in the U.S. every year, event safety will continue to be big business.
 The future of marathon safety will likely include continued sharing of resources and learning among those in the community.

-In fact, the National Center for Spectator Sports Safety and Security (NCS4) will host its 2nd annual National Marathon Safety and Security Summit this coming December at the University of Southern Mississippi.
-The summit will help race organizers develop best practices at an organizational level and cover the use of technology and information management, risk and threat assessment, crowd dynamics and emergency action planning.
+In fact, the National Center for Spectator Sports Safety and Security (NCS4) hosts an annual National Marathon Safety and Security Summit at the University of Southern Mississippi.
+The summit helps race organizers develop best practices at an organizational level and cover the use of technology and information management, risk and threat assessment, crowd dynamics and emergency action planning.